 - Where the personal possessions are

-- Locale for the homestead exemption
+- The locale for the homestead exemption

 - Whether the decedent took steps to clearly cut ties with other states or countries